MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

 After Office 365 ProPlus is installed, you can [verify that shared computer activation is enabled](troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md#Enabled) on that computer.

 > [!NOTE]
-> If you've already deployed Office 365 ProPlus, you can enable shared computer activation on a computer by using Registry Editor to add a string value of SharedComputerLIcensing with a setting of 1 under HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Office\\ClickToRun\\Configuration. > If you're using Microsoft Application Virtualization (App-V) to deploy Office 365 ProPlus, the registry location is HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Office\\16.0\\Common\\Licensing and it's a DWORD value. > You can also enable shared computer activation by using Group Policy.
+> If you've already deployed Office 365 ProPlus, you can enable shared computer activation on a computer by using Registry Editor to add a string value of SharedComputerLIcensing with a setting of 1 under HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Office\\ClickToRun\\Configuration. <br/><br/>If you're using Microsoft Application Virtualization (App-V) to deploy Office 365 ProPlus, the registry location is HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Office\\16.0\\Common\\Licensing and it's a DWORD value. <br/><br/>You can also enable shared computer activation by using Group Policy.
 If you're using Group Policy, download the most current [Office 2016 Administrative Template files (ADMX/ADML)](https://go.microsoft.com/fwlink/p/?linkid=626001) and enable the "Use shared computer activation" policy setting.
 This policy setting is found under Computer Configuration\\Policies\\Administrative Templates\\Microsoft Office 2016 (Machine)\\Licensing Settings.

 ## How shared computer activation works for Office 365 ProPlus
 <a name="Works_1"> </a>